bhdouglass/clickable/docs/commands.rst

 ``clickable``
 -------------

-Runs the default sub-commands specified in the "default" config
+Runs the default sub-commands specified in the "default" config.
+A dirty build without cleaning the build dir can be achieved by running ``clickable --dirty``.

 ``clickable desktop``
 ---------------------